msmanoj/ebi-task/README.md

 These instructions will get you a copy of the project up and running on your local machine.

-You can view the live version of this application [here](https://msmanoj.github.io/ebi-task/).

 ### Prerequisites

 The following software is required to be installed on your system: